VA Business Facts

 According to estimates, anywhere from 50 to 70 percent of all Internet traffic flows through data centers situated in Northern Virginia.
 These facilities occupy millions of square feet in the upper area of the state.

-Tobacco is Virginia’s major cash crop, and many of the people who live here earn their living from the tobacco industry.
+Tobacco is Virginia’s major cash crop and many of the people who live here earn their living from the tobacco industry.

 Major Companies in Virginia

 It’s no surprise that the US Army is the largest business in Virginia.
-Other corporate heavy hitters are Dollar Tree, Hilton Worldwide Holdings, DXC Technology, Northrop Grumman, Bechtel and Capital One.
+Other corporate heavy hitters are Dollar Tree, Hilton Worldwide Holdings, DXC Technology, Northrop Grumman, Bechtel, and Capital One.

 Virginia Startup Environment

-Each state has it’s own requirements for registering a business.
+Each state has its own requirements for registering a business.
 Now that you’ve chosen a business structure and picked your business name, here are the requirements to register your business in Virginia.

 In Virginia, it is a crime to operate with a fictitious business name without filing for a DBA.
 This could result in a penalty of up to $2,500, up to one year in prison, or both.

-To obtain an EIN you can apply online with the IRS or via IRS Form SS-4.
+You can apply online for an EIN with the IRS or via IRS Form SS-4.

-Company documents generally are required to be kept for 3 years, including: a list of all owners and addresses, copies of all formation documents, financial statements, annual reports, amendments or changes to the company.
-All Tax and Corporate Filings should be kept for at least 3 years.
+Most business documents should be stored for three years.
+This includes a list of all owners and addresses, copies of all formation documents, financial statements, annual reports, amendments, or changes to the company.
+All Tax and Corporate Filings should be stored for at least seven years, if you’re filing regular tax returns.
+Businesses that don’t file timely tax returns are always subject to audit, so you’ll need to keep your records indefinitely.
 View our “Accounting & Financial Management” section for help with setting up an accounting system and purchasing accounting software.

 DBA: There are no additional requirements for DBAs in Virginia.

 LLC: Virginia LLCs are required to file an annual report on or before the last day of their anniversary month.
-The filing fee is $52.
+The filing fee is $50.

 Corporation: Virginia corporations are required to file an annual report on or before the last day of the anniversary month of incorporation.
 The filing fee is $100.